A guide to the best scenic drives near London

 Dartford to Dover

-Why not take a picnic and sit upon the white cliffs watching the ferries and ships move in and out of one of Britain’s busiest ports?
+Why not take a picnic and sit upon the white cliffs – the perfect place to watch the ferries and ships move in and out of one of Britain’s busiest ports?

 Brentwood to Norwich